Public Protector: Relationship with other chapter nine institutions

 Similar to other bodies under the Chapter nine institution under the Constitution, the office of the Public Protector is independent of government and must be impartial and must exercise their powers and perform their function without any influence or prejudice.

 Budget

-Currently the office of the Public Protector manages an estimated 40,000 cases, with a staff of 314.
+Currently the office of the Public Protector manages an estimate of 40,000 cases, with a staff of 314.
 During the 2013/14 budget, the office was allocated R199.3m, with an increase of R18.3m for the 2014/15 financial year.

 During the budget of 2015, the office was allocated an additional increase of R60m instead of the R200m initially requested at the justice portfolio committee.
 As a result, the office of the Public Protector was required to make drastic cutbacks.

 As a result of the funding difficulties, the spokesman of the office the Public Protector office cited that they would look at external agencies to help fund the office.
-The executive management of the office of the Public Protector has held meetings with development partners from German, Japan and Belgium.
+The executive management of the office of the Public Protector has held meetings with development partners from Germany, Japan and Belgium.